-- 1. Title: The title must be included and also contain the abstract type as the first words, i.e. "Full Paper: The Development of a First-Year Design Course". - 2.
-Author and Affiliation: Submissions are done in a double blind.
-No author or affiliation information is to be included on any abstracts. - 3.
-Footers: Do not include any in your abstract.
+- Title: The title must be included and also contain the submission type (Full Paper, WIP, GIFTS, Workshop) as the first words - e.g., "Full Paper: The Development of a First-Year Design Course" - Author and Affiliation: Submissions are done in a double blind.
+No author or affiliation information is to be included on any abstracts. - Footers: Do not include any in your abstract.